MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/insider/deploy/office-deployment-tool.md

 > - If you want to install Beta Channel, use Channel="BetaChannel".
 > - Keep in mind that Beta Channel isn't supported.

-4. Copy the setup.exe file and your configuration.xml file to the device where you want to install Office.
-An Internet connection is required to install Office and you must have local administrator permissions on that device.
+4. Copy the setup.exe file and your configuration.xml file to the device where you want to install Microsoft 365 Apps.
+An Internet connection is required to install Microsoft 365 Apps and you must have local administrator permissions on that device.
 5. From an elevated command prompt, go to the folder where you copied the files.
-Then run the following command, which copies the Office files from Microsoft directly from the internet to the device and starts the installation.
+Then run the following command, which copies the Microsoft 365 Apps files from Microsoft directly from the internet to the device and starts the installation.

 ```console
 setup.exe /configure configuration.xml
 ```

-6. After the installation is complete, open an Office app, such as Word, and go to **File** › **Account**.
+6. After the installation is complete, open an app, such as Word, and go to **File** › **Account**.
 Under the **About** section, you should see **Current Channel (Preview)** or **Beta Channel**, depending on which channel you chose in your configuration.xml file.

 ## Frequently asked questions

-### How do I install the 32-bit version of Office?
+### How do I install the 32-bit version of Microsoft 365 Apps?

-To install the 32-bit version of Office, use OfficeClientEdition="32" in the configuration.xml file.
+To install the 32-bit version of Microsoft 365 Apps, use OfficeClientEdition="32" in the configuration.xml file.

 64-bit is the default and is usually recommended, but if you’re not sure which to use, see [Choose between the 64-bit or 32-bit version of Office](https://support.microsoft.com/office/2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).